Computing

 We want our learners to be safe in their use of ICT.
 Misconceptions to do with safety, bias and trust online will be resolved and clear e-safety protocol will be embedded at the beginning of each year and repeated throughout.
 There is a clear link with PSHE and online safety, with particular focus on healthy relationships.

-We believe that the ICT curriculum can be divided into ‘conceptual’ factual elements, including a sound understanding of subject vocabulary which is built upon each year, and ‘foundational’ skills based learning via practical use of hardware and software.
+We believe that the Computing curriculum can be divided into ‘conceptual’ factual elements, including a sound understanding of subject vocabulary which is built upon each year, and ‘foundational’ skills based learning via practical use of hardware and software.
 This will be repeated and built on year-on-year.

-We believe that all types of learners can benefit from the ICT curriculum: auditory, visual and kinaesthetic.
+We believe that all types of learners can benefit from the Computing curriculum: auditory, visual and kinaesthetic.
 Each style of learning can be supported via the use of visual aids, large interactive hardware elements such as SMART boards, bee bots and IPads and auditory aids such as headphones, microphones and speakers.
 Allowing children to see, create, record, interact and learn in a dynamic way.

 We know that we have the facility to develop subject specific links in our local community and will use local examples of ICT in our local community and business.
-We will also strive to keep our learners up-to-date with any significant and documented ICT developments and progression in our local community and in the wider World.
+We will also strive to keep our learners up-to-date with any significant and documented computing developments and progression in our local community and in the wider World.

 Implementation